serenity-is/docs/tutorials/movies/04-handling-movie-navigation.md

 The first argument to this attribute is the display order for this navigation item (`int.MaxValue`).
 Since we currently have only one navigation item in the `Movie` section, we don't need to worry about ordering for now.

-The second parameter is the navigation title in the format `Section Title/Link Title`, with a slash (`/`) separating the section and navigation items.
+The second parameter is the navigation title in the format `Section Title/Link Title`, with a slash (`/`) separating the section title from the link title.

 Let's change it to `Movie Database/Movies` and set the icon to `fa-video-camera`: